loelschlaeger/fHMM/README.md

 reports](https://github.com/loelschlaeger/fHMM/issues/new?assignees=&labels=bug&template=bug.md)
 and [feature
 requests](https://github.com/loelschlaeger/fHMM/issues/new?assignees=&labels=future&template=suggestion.md)
-as issues and extensions as pull request from a branch created from main.
+as issues and extensions as pull request from a branch forked from main.

 ## Example: Fitting an HMM to the DAX